04 - ELF Hooking

 exp_symbol.type = lief.ELF.Symbol.TYPE.FUNC # it might have been GNU_IFUNC

-Note that we have to update symbol’s type to be regular FUNC because on many distributions libm.so is built with automatic hardware detection and exposes symbols as GNU_IFUNC that has different dynamic binding protocol compared to regular functions.
+Note that we must update the symbol type to a regular FUNC because, on many distributions, libm.so is built with automatic hardware detection and exposes symbols as GNU_IFUNC, which uses a different dynamic binding protocol compared to regular functions.

-Finally, we write out the patched library to a file in the current folder:
+Finally, we write the patched library to a file in the current directory:

 libm.write("libm.so.6")